mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 Abram, Hagar, and Ishmael, were all rescued from exile by God.
 As the one chosen by God to establish a specific people in a specific land to ultimately bring all humanity back to Eden, Abram built an altar to establish worship in that land and mark it as sacred space.
-Hagar, as one outside the chosen line, didn't build an altar.
+Hagar, as one outside the chosen line (and who was leaving the land,) didn't build an altar.
 However, she and Ishmael were still blessed and protected by God, showing that he cared for those who weren't chosen.
 Furthermore, as we'll see, these Eden-like, are places aren't exclusive to the chosen line.
 The nations are invited in to take part in the blessing.

 ### My servant